 If transparency reigns and decisions are not made in meetings or can be easily revised, staying away from meetings suddenly becomes a possibility.
 That means that we also hold meetings that very few or even sometimes too few people attend.
 Many are simply not interested in the topic.
 They don't have enough energy for them and prefer to only intervene when they find out something is going wrong.
 As long as the changes remain within the scope of my wishes, I simply let my colleagues get on with the job.

 Which brings me to another important foundation of our culture: our employees and teams trust one another to make good and sensible decisions.
 And they’re also open to criticism and change, even though these are often brought in late.
 In any case, reality shows me very clearly that the people directly concerned can deal with and solve most of the problems at our company much more systematically, analytically, and sustainably than I can as managing director with the limited amount of time I have at my disposal.
 Our employees are well informed, feel the consequences of decisions themselves, invest more time in preparing for and thinking through decisions, and in most cases can easily compensate for what I may have in terms of experience.

-By the way, it also saves me a lot of time as a manager when I can quickly read through a wiki page on a subject between other things to find out about the current concept, arguments and planned steps, and also find out that it all fits in well with what I think — in some cases even better than I could have imagined myself.
-The next time we meet in the kitchen, I can talk to my colleagues about it directly, express my approval and gratitude for their ideas – and afterwards nothing more is needed.
+By the way, it also saves me a lot of time as a manager when I can quickly read through a wiki page on a subject between other things to find out about the current concept, arguments, and planned steps, and also find out that it all fits in well with what I think — in some cases even better than I could have imagined myself.
+The next time we meet in the kitchen, I can talk to my colleagues about it directly, express my approval and gratitude for their ideas – and afterward, nothing more is needed.